“A feast for the senses.

 The Grand Electric is located in Surry Hills where there is limited street parking available.
 The nearest streets with street parking are Pitt Street (2 hour parking until 10pm every day) and George Street (unlimited after 5pm and on weekends).
 There are disabled parking bays at 103-109 George Street and 10 Pitt Street.
 The nearest parking garage is Wilson Parking – 55 Holt St Surry Hills, which is an 10 minute walk.

-The Grand Electric bar is open for drinks from 90 minutes before the show, with shows running Wednesday to Sunday.
+The Grand Electric bar is open for drinks from 60 minutes before the show.

-The bar and front of house areas are open to the public from 90 minutes before the show.
-Tickets for the show can be purchased through Moshtix.
+The bar and front of house areas are open to the public from 60 minutes before the show.
+The theatre cannot be entered without a ticket.

 Currently The Grand Electric is not fully accessible.
 The theatre has level access from the street through to the Ringside, Premium and General Admission seating.
 However, due to the age of the building and its location in a heritage conservation area there are currently no accessible or ambulant toilet facilities on site.
 If you or anyone in your party have access requirements, please get in touch so that we can provide advice particular to your needs.
 We are exploring ways to upgrade the facilities in the future.